allejo/Droopy/README.md

 # Droopy

-Droopy is a project started and maintained by AS Marketing for experimenting with client side features that may be proposed to the WebOne project, CSUN's Drupal fork.
-This project consists of a JavaScript and a CSS file that is used to inject new features into WebOne websites.
+Droopy is a project started and maintained by AS Marketing that adds client-side workarounds to problems that WebOne won't solve.
+In addition, this project contains a list of utility CSS classes to assist with working on "Full HTML" pages; all classes are prefixed with `.droopy-` to avoid conflicts.

-**Warning**: Since this tools relies on JavaScript injections, this project requires that JavaScript is enabled in your browsers.
+**Warning**: Since this tools relies on JavaScript injections, this project requires that JavaScript is enabled in browsers.

 ## Installation